ezietsman/seismo/README.md

 output.

 Each DFT for the particular dataset I'm interested in takes about 50min to run on my GTX 760, and about 16 hours on my MBP's i5 with 2 threads, and I may need to do 40 - 50 of them to extract all the frequencies.
 (Donations for a Nvidia 980 welcome)

+## Changes:

+Version 0.1.2:
+    * Added `deeming` function that wraps the dft implementations.
+    * Updated examples
+    * added tests